zitadel/zitadel/site/CONTRIBUTING.md

 # How to contribute to ZITADEL's documentation
-Before you start your editing process please take some time to familiarise yourself with the rules for contributing to the documentation of Zitadel.
+Before you start your editing process please take some time to familiarise yourself with the rules for contributing to the documentation of ZITADEL.

 ## File format
-Zitadel's static site generator uses a Markdown file format.
-The flavour of the Markdown is specified in the [Caos Static Site Generator](/docs/cssg.md) document.
+ZITADEL's static site generator uses a Markdown file format.
+The flavour of the Markdown is specified in the [CAOS Static Site Generator](/docs/cssg.md) document.

 ## Using headings
 Make use of headings to structure and organise the document.
 The static site generator will make sure that the headings are rendered as a means of navigation for the site's content.